Geosmin: Effects

 The human olfactory system is extremely sensitive to geosmin and is able to detect it at concentrations as low as anywhere from 0.4 parts per billion to 5 parts per trillion.
+It is proposed that this extreme sensitivity to geosmin evolved in humans or their ancestors to aid them in their search for scarce water, but this is not conclusive.
+Similarly, many insects possess a sensitivity to geosmin such that it may act as an attractant, signaling the presence of microbial prey, or as a repellant, where its presence may coincide with that of toxin-producing microbes.
+Geosmin is also implicated in the migratory patterns of eels, where its higher concentration in freshwater systems guides the fish from the ocean into estuaries and rivers.
+Geosmin is also likely involved in raccoon predation of turtle nests, where burrowing disturbs the soil and ejects the chemical and other volatile indicators into the air.

-Geosmin is responsible for the muddy smell in many commercially important freshwater fish such as carp and catfish.
+Geosmin is responsible for the muddy smell in many commercially important freshwater fish such as carp, catfish, and tilapia.
 Geosmin combines with 2-methylisoborneol, which concentrates in the fatty skin and dark muscle tissues.
-It breaks down in acid conditions; hence, vinegar and other acidic ingredients are used in fish recipes to reduce the muddy flavor.
+It breaks down in acidic conditions; hence, vinegar and other acidic ingredients are used in fish recipes to reduce the muddy flavor.
 Taste and odor compounds including geosmin lead to an unpleasant taste of drinking water which is perceived by consumers as an indication of poor water quality.
+Despite its negative effects on the taste and odor of fish and drinking water, geosmin is nontoxic to humans.

-This compound is reported to be an issue for saltwater fish farmed in Recirculating aquaculture systems, such as Atlantic salmon, but there are also studies that show that the presence in seawater is significantly lower than that found in freshwater which is why many people consider freshwater fish to taste muddy compared to marine fish.
+This compound is reported to be an issue for saltwater fish farmed in recirculating aquaculture systems, such as Atlantic salmon, but there are also studies that show that the presence in seawater is significantly lower than that found in freshwater which is why many people consider freshwater fish to taste muddy compared to marine fish.
 These systems rely on biological filtration using cultured microbial communities to process the nitrogenous waste from the fish (ammonia) into less harmful compounds (nitrite and nitrate) that can be tolerated at higher concentrations.
 However, geosmin-producing bacteria can also grow in these systems, and often require fish to be transferred to an additional "finishing" or "purge" system where they are not fed for several days prior to harvest to remove off-flavor compounds and empty the intestinal tract.
 This process is also known as depuration.

 Geosmin remediation in drinking water

-According to municipal water treatment facilities, geosmin cannot be removed from water using standard treatment processes.
-Treating for geosmin requires additional treatment, which may not be available to all municipal water suppliers.
+Geosmin cannot be removed from water using standard treatment processes, requiring a combination of integrated solutions which may not be available to all municipal water suppliers.
+Possible advanced oxidation methods include photocatalysis, ozonation, and ultrasonication.
 Activated carbon filters may be able to help somewhat, but few studies have been completed to address this issue.